 - Four-week subscription: This is a good option for those of you who have been in the field as substance abuse counselor interns for many years, but have never attempted to take the certification exam.
 If you graduated 5+ years ago and need a refresher on the theories of counseling, pharmacology of addiction –drugs of abuse and their effects on the body– motivational interviewing, etc., this is a good option for you.
 It will give you plenty of time to review all the concepts that you already learned back when you were in college and will help you to relate the theory with the practice.

 - Six-week subscription: This is a good option for those of you that have failed the exam more than twice.
-If you are on your last opportunity to take the exam, it might be a sign that you need to to prepare better for the test and really focus on what is included in the exam, and not on what a all your textbooks and $200-something study guides.
+If you are on your last opportunity to take the exam, it might be a sign that you need to prepare better for the test and really focus on what is actually included on the exam.
 Remember that we can only take the exam four times and it must be completed within five years from the date of registration for LCDC I status.
 If you are starting to develop anxiety about failing the exam again and it just seems more confusing every time, this subscription will provide you with the guidance and practice that you need.

 What this online review is.